Editor’s note: This story was previously published in March 2019. It has since been updated and republished.

 National CineMedia (NCMI)

 I concede that National CineMedia (NASDAQ:NCMI) is a tough pill to swallow.
 The broader market downturn has disproportionately impacted services stocks related to the cineplex industry.
-Since the beginning of October, NCMI stock has dropped over 26%.
+After gaining 10% in March it gave back all of that and then some, losing about 4% compared with this time last year.

 Given the popularity of streaming-entertainment firms like Netflix (NASDAQ:NFLX), National CineMedia seemingly has no chance.
 However, I’d advise against knee-jerk reactions when assessing NCMI stock.
 The box office, though a legacy institution, remains very much relevant in the 21st century.